tamirxd/FacebookApp/README.md

 # FacebookApp
-Light Facebook App for windows.
+Light Facebook App for windows, using Facebook's Graph API.